-Quantifying Illicit Financial Flows

-The Financial Transparency Coalition works to curtail the whole range of illicit financial flows.
+Quantifying Illicit Financial Flows The Financial Transparency Coalition works to curtail the whole range of illicit financial flows.
 Some FTC members focus on the cross-border movement of money that is illegally earned, transferred, or utilized.
 These illicit financial flows come from tax evasion, trade manipulation, organized crime, and corrupt payments to public officials.
 Coalition members also address the wider aspects of illicit flows, including tax avoidance by multinational companies.
 But pinpointing the scale of the problem is no easy task.
 Whether it's using data to uncover trade misinvoicing, measuring the amount wealthy elites hide in secrecy jurisdictions, or quantifying how much corporations shift in profits to avoid tax, there's a growing body of literature around illicit financial flows.
 No matter how you look at the data, one thing is clear: financial secrecy has turned illicit flows into a thriving business.

-HOW DO YOU QUANTIFY

-ILLICIT FINANCIAL FLOWS?
+HOW DO YOU QUANTIFY ILLICIT FINANCIAL FLOWS?

 TRADE & FINANCE DATA

-Lost By Developing And Emerging Countries To Illicit Financial Flows $(2004-2013)^{1}$

-\$1 T
+\$1.1 T

-cited by Global Financial Integrity as the largest component of measurable illicit financial

-Trade misinvoicing, or moving money across borders in a commercial transaction while deliberately misreporting the value - a form of which is trade-based money laundering - is data to capture misinvoicing with an analysis of balance of payments data to identify when it looks like more money is leaving a country than what has been reported.
-The Loss is Only Getting BIGGER. (\ Numbers are rounded for clarity) 1 \$1.1 T flows.
-To get to their global estimates on illicit financial flows, GFI combines the use of trade justed by the IMF using data from other countries.
-Data also does not allow for distinguishing between trade misinvoicing (unrelated parties) and transfer mispricing (related parties).
+cited by Global Financial Integrity as the largest component of measurable illicit financial flows.
+To get to their global estimates on illicit financial flows, GFI combines the use of trade data to capture misinvoicing with an analysis of balance of payments data to identify when it looks like more money is leaving a country than what has been reported.
+The Loss is Only Getting BIGGER. (\ Numbers are rounded for clarity) 1 distinguishing between trade misinvoicing (unrelated parties) and transfer mispricing (related parties).

-Report of the High Level Panel on Illicit Financial Flows from Africa As a percentage of GDP, Africa is Suffering Most. problem in the African context have come up with staggering figures.
-The landmark Mbeki report found that: Various studies aimed at dissecting the North Africa
+Report of the High Level Panel on Illicit Financial

+Flows from Africa

+As a percentage of GDP, Africa is Suffering Most.
+Various studies aimed at dissecting the problem in the African context have come up with staggering figures.
+The

+landmark Mbeki report found that: